Han Dong (politician): Municipal

 Dong registered as a candidate in the 2018 Toronto municipal election, to represent Ward 20 on Toronto City Council.
 After the number of wards in the city was reduced from 47 to 25, Dong did not refile his candidacy by the September 21, 2018, deadline and was thus deemed to have withdrawn.

-Member of Parliament (2019–present)
+Member of Parliament (2019–2025)

 On July 4, 2019, Dong confirmed his candidacy for the federal Liberal nomination in Don Valley North following the retirement of incumbent MP Geng Tan.
 Dong was elected to Parliament in the October 2019 federal election.

 Dong was re-elected as the MP for Don Valley North in the September 2021 election.

 Dong served as the co-chair Canada-China Legislative Association.
 Dong was also a member of the Standing Committee on Human Resources, Skills, and Social Development and the Status of Persons with Disabilities, and a member of the Standing Committee on Access to Information, Privacy, and Ethics.

 Dong was a member of the Canada-China Legislative Association, a member of the Canada-Japan Inter-Parliamentary Group, and a member of the Canada–United States Inter-Parliamentary Group.